szwacz/fs-jetpack/README.md

 ## <a name="remove"></a> remove(path)
 also **removeAsync(path)**

 Deletes given path, no matter what it is (file or directory).
+If path already doesn't exist ends without throwing, so you can use it as 'ensure path doesn't exist'.

 **parameters:**
 `path` path to file or directory you want to remove.